masashitsubaki/molecularGNN_smiles/README.md

 <p><img src="data_classification.jpeg" width="600" /></p>
 </div>

-If you prepare a dataset with the same format as "data.txt" in a new directory, you can train our GNN using your dataset by the above two commands (i) and (ii).
+If you prepare a dataset with the same format as "data.txt" in a new directory (e.g., dataset/yourdata/original), you can train our GNN using your dataset by the above two commands (i) and (ii).

-## Future work
+## TODO

 - Preprocess data contains "." in the SMILES format (i.e., a molecule contains multi-graphs).
 - Provide some pre-trained model and the demo scripts.